sneakyx/egroupwareserver/README.md

 	http://ipOfYourServer:4321/

-You don't have to add databse info during installation manually - I updated the files
+You don't have to add database info during installation manually - I updated the files
 - class.setup_header.inc.php
 - class.setup_process.inc.php
 this way the installation is a bit more automated.